TillF/WASA-SED/docs/index.md

 *Subbasin-ID*:		ID of sub-basin with generated runoff flowing directly into the reservoir of another sub-basin <br>
 *Reservoir_down*:	ID of sub-basin with an outlet reservoir that receives lateral inflow coming from another sub-basin.

-Example: This optional file allows specifying lateral inflow into the sub-basin’s reservoir.
-If this file is not found in the folder reservoir, lateral inflow into the sub-basin’s reservoir is disregarded.
-The reservoir located at the outlet point of the sub-basin with the ID 60 receives lateral inflow coming from the sub-basin with the ID 15.
-The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise, an error message occurs.
-Sub-basins without generated runoff flowing directly into the reservoir of another sub-basin must not be entered in the file.
+Example: This optional file allows specifying lateral inflow into the sub-basin’s reservoir (multiple subbasins draining into one reservoir).
+The reservoir located at the outlet point of the sub-basin 60 receives lateral inflow coming from the sub-basin 15.
+Sub-basins draining regularly into their respective "own" reservoir or downstream basin must not be entered in the file.

 **3)** ```operat_rule.dat``` <br>
 (optional)